underlay/underworld/abstractions.md

 ### Semantic addressing?

 Eventually, we may invent a way of addressing semantic content itself - eliminating the containing document in the way that IPFS eliminated the containing computer, and retrieving data by constructing granular descriptions that resemble database queries more than URIs <sup>[3](#3)</sup>.
-But until we have a real solution for TBL's _Book 3: Abstracting Away Files_ (and as a likely prerequisite), we can at least edge closer by using content-addressing our documents before falling down to fragments for semantic IDs.
+But until we have a real solution for TBL's _Book 3: Abstracting Away Files_ (and as a likely prerequisite), we can at least edge closer by using content-addressing for our documents before falling down to fragments for semantic IDs.

 ```
 https://en.wikipedia.org/wiki/Vincent_van_Gogh#Artistic_breakthrough